-Domain of Action Target Group Rationale Action Evaluation Measure Teaching staff development All Teaching staff are on the front line and best placed to identify students at retention or underperformance risk.
-The classroom environment is complex, however, and some teaching staff will need an ongoing programme of development to keep student support approaches at the forefront of their pedagogic approaches.
-Provision of an ongoing programme of development for teaching staff, including Methods of supporting students through the transition process Awareness of different patterns of help-seeking behaviour
+Teaching staff All Teaching staff are on the Provision of an ongoing

+development front line and best placed programme of development for

+to identify students at teaching staff, including

+retention or Methods of supporting

+underperformance risk. students through the transition

+The classroom process

+environment is complex, Awareness of different

+however, and some patterns of help-seeking

+teaching staff will need behaviour

+an ongoing programme

+of development to keep

+student support

+approaches at the

+forefront of their

+pedagogic approaches.